Marvel Super Hero Island: Disney's acquisition of Marvel (2009–present)

 The Disneyland Resort is not constrained by the agreement, as the contract allows Disney to utilize any Marvel character (regardless of whether it is being used by Comcast/NBCUniversal) west of the Mississippi River.
 However, the resort is still bound by the clause of not being able to use the "Marvel" name.
-Disney parks outside the United States are permitted to use any Marvel properties, the Marvel name, as well as any type of ride they want.
+Disney parks outside the United States are permitted to use any Marvel properties, the Marvel name, as well as any type of ride that they want.
 Both Hong Kong Disneyland and Disney California Adventure have opened Marvel attractions since the acquisition, including Iron Man Experience and Ant-Man and The Wasp: Nano Battle! at the former and Guardians of the Galaxy – Mission: Breakout! at the latter.
-In 2017, Disney announced plans to erect a series of Marvel Cinematic Universe-themed lands called Avengers Campus at Disney California Adventure, Hong Kong Disneyland, and Disneyland Paris, with the first one opening in June 2021 at Disney California Adventure.
+In 2017, Disney announced plans to erect a series of Marvel Cinematic Universe-themed lands called Avengers Campus at Disney California Adventure, Hong Kong Disneyland, and Walt Disney Studios Park (now known as Disney Adventure World), with the first one opening in June 2021 at Disney California Adventure.
 Shanghai Disneyland also have plans to incorporate Marvel attractions, while Tokyo Disneyland opened a Big Hero 6 attraction called "The Happy Ride with Baymax".

-Meanwhile, Disney World has taken other measures to promote its Marvel properties within the Resort.
-At the D23 Expo on July 14–16, 2017, Disney announced that Guardians of the Galaxy: Cosmic Rewind would be coming to Epcot, which forced the closure of Ellen's Energy Adventure on August 13.
-Monorail trains have been wrapped in advertisements promoting films such as The Avengers, Iron Man 3, and Captain America: Civil War.
-As these monorail trains feature Marvel characters that are used at Islands of Adventure, they are operated only on the Resort and Express lines of the Walt Disney World Monorail System, which run entirely outside the theme parks, unlike the Epcot line, which enters and loops through its namesake park.
-The resort does have a Marvel-themed store, Super Hero Headquarters.
+Walt Disney World has taken other measures to promote its Marvel properties within the resort.
+At the 2017 D23 Expo, Disney announced that Guardians of the Galaxy: Cosmic Rewind, which opened on May 27, 2022 at Epcot.
+The Walt Disney World Monorail System trains have been wrapped in advertisements promoting films such as The Avengers, Iron Man 3, and Captain America: Civil War.
+As these monorail trains feature Marvel characters that are used at Islands of Adventure, they are operated only on the Resort and Express lines of the Walt Disney World Monorail System, which run entirely outside the theme parks, unlike the Epcot line, which enters and loops through the park.
+The resort has a Marvel-themed store, Marvel Super Hero Headquarters.
 However, it is also located outside of park gates in Disney Springs.
-Marvel characters not connected with the ones at Islands of Adventure also appears at Disney's Hollywood Studios in form of meet and greets, such as Star-Lord and Gamora from Guardians of the Galaxy, as well as Doctor Strange from Doctor Strange.
+Marvel characters not connected with the ones at Islands of Adventure have also appeared at Disney's Hollywood Studios in form of limited-time meet and greets, such as Star-Lord and Gamora from Guardians of the Galaxy, as well as Doctor Strange.
+Star-Lord returned as a permanent meet and greet character in 2024, now at Epcot near the Cosmic Rewind attraction.